jcpny1/spotty/README.md

 * `npm install`

 ### Setup the Spotify keys
-To connect to the Spotify API service, you will need to setup a .env in the project home directory containing a Spotify client id and client secret (in REACT_APP_CLIENT_ID and REACT_APP_CLIENT_SECRET, respectively).
+To connect to the Spotify API service, you will need to setup a .env in the project home directory containing a Spotify client id and client secret (REACT_APP_CLIENT_ID and REACT_APP_CLIENT_SECRET, respectively).

-You will need to create the same .env in the client directory, containing only the REACT_APP_CLIENT_ID, but not the client secret.
+You will need to create the same .env in the client directory, containing only the REACT_APP_CLIENT_ID (but not the client secret).

 For a Heroku installation, create these two environment variables in the Heroku dashboard.
 Do not commit the secret to a repository.
 Also, set NODE_ENV to production.